-5.1.2 Installing hard disk drives
+4.1.2 Installing Serial ATA hard disks

-The motherboard supports Serial ATA for RAID set configuration.
+The motherboard supports Serial ATA hard disk drives.
 For optimal performance, install identical drives of the same model and capacity when creating a disk array.

-To install the SATA hard disks for RAID configuration:
+To install the SATA hard disks for a RAID configuration:

-- Install the SATA hard disks into the drive bays following the instructions in the system user guide. - Connect a SATA signal cable to the signal connector at the back of each drive and to the SATA connector on the motherboard. - 3.
+- 1. Install the SATA hard disks into the drive bays. - Connect the SATA signal cables. - 3.
 Connect a SATA power cable to the power connector on each drive.

-5.1.3 Setting the RAID item in BIOS
+4.1.3 Setting the RAID item in BIOS

-You must set the RAID item in the BIOS Setup before you can create a RAID set from SATA hard disk drives attached to the SATA connectors supported by Intel® C612 chipset.
+You must set the RAID item in the BIOS Setup before you can create a RAID set from SATA hard disk drives attached to the SATA connectors supported by Intel® C621 chipset.